UniBwM-IFS-AILab/FRICO-Sub-Plan4Dial/README.md

 # Plan4Dial

+This is a direct fork from this [repo](https://github.com/dialogue-planning/plan4dial)

 Generates a chatbot given a simple YAML configuration using automated planning for conversation navigation and machine learning for NLU.

 ## Documentation